OpenBankProject/Bank-account-data-storage/README.md

-Bank-account-data-strorage
+Bank-account-data-storage
 ==========================

 A little application that reads from a queue bank account credentials and saves them.